Cape Verde is all about dreamy beaches, mouth-watering food, and bars so good they practically shout, “Stay for one more!”

 🏖️ Best beach: Santa Maria Beach in Sal – soft golden sands, crystal-clear waters, and a beach bar or two for when you fancy a cocktail.
 Absolute paradise.

 🍺 Price of a pint: Around 200 CVE (Cape Verdean Escudo), which is about £1.50 – sunshine and cheap drinks?
-We’ll toast to that.
+We’ll cheers to that.

-Where is the best area to stay on your holidays to Cape Verde?
+Where is the best area to stay on your holidays to Cape Verde 2026?

 Cape Verde might not be massive, but choosing where to stay can still be a proper head-scratcher.
 Don't stress – we’ve got the lowdown on the best spots for every type of jolly, whether you're after an all-inclusive escape, a budget-friendly break, or a last-minute dash to the sunshine.

-💑 Coupling up - Romantic getaway?
+💑 Coupling up - romantic getaway?
 Boa Vista or Sal are 10/10 for couples.
 Think secluded beaches, candlelit dinners, and sunset catamaran cruises that’ll have you feeling all kinds of boujee.
 Fancy a splash of adventure?
-Go island-hopping or try horse riding along the beach – proper dreamy.
+Go island-hopping or try horse riding along the beach for that true rom-com-movie-moment feel.

 🏝️ What are the best beaches to visit on your Cape Verde holidays?